Saint George and the Dragon (Notke): Appraisal

 The sculpture has been called a "high point in the artistic production of Bernt Notke" and in The German Hansa Philippe Dollinger quotes Wilhelm Pinder calling it "a Nordic counterpart to the statue of Colleoni by Verrocchio".
 The Grove Encyclopedia of Northern Renaissance Art gives the following summary: "With its bizarre overall silhouette (with many gaps), its effect heightened by rich decoration, the main group is a carving of mythical power".

 Replicas and works of art inspired by Notke's sculpture

-There are two replicas of the sculpture.
-One is in St. Catherine's Church in Lübeck and the other is on Köpmantorget in Stockholm.
-The copy in Stockholm is made of bronze and was inaugurated on 10 October 1912, the anniversary of the Battle of Brunkeberg.
+A copy of the statue group made of bronze is located at nearby Köpmantorget, and was inaugurated on 10 October 1912, the anniversary of the Battle of Brunkeberg.
 The sculpture also inspired numerous other contemporary (albeit less elaborate) wooden depictions of the same subject in Sweden, Finland and Germany.
 In Sweden, around thirty wooden sculpture groups depicting the theme of Saint George and the Dragon and made relatively soon after Notke's sculpture still exist.
 Several are today in the Swedish History Museum but others still in situ.
 In Finland the number is slightly more than twenty.
 Although most of these were made by local or unknown artists, a number have been attributed to Henning van der Heide, Haaken Gulleson and Henning Roleve.
 The state of preservation of these sculptures are very varied.